 Cost No. 3: Facilities Fees

 Facility fees are the final cost that makes up a rhinoplasty fee.
-Depending upon your plastic surgeon, your rhinoplasty may be performed at two places: (1) a hospital or (2) an off-site surgery center.
+Depending upon your plastic surgeon, your rhinoplasty may be performed at two places: (1) a hospital, (2) the office or (3) an off-site surgery center.

 Typically, the facility fees for a rhinoplasty performed in a hospital are more expensive than one performed in a surgical facility.
-Dr. Bennett understands that minimizing costs are of an upmost priority for his patients, which is why he performs rhinoplasty procedures at the fully accredited state-of-the-art Upper East Side ambulatory facility.
+Dr. Bennett understands that minimizing costs are of an utmost priority for his patients, which is why he performs rhinoplasty procedures at the fully accredited state-of-the-art East Side Manhattan ambulatory facility.

 The total facility fee for either location takes into account not only operating and recovery room expenses, but also fees allocated to surgical tools, surgical staff, nurses and miscellaneous equipment and supplies.